gromacs/gromacs/docs/user-guide/mdp-options.rst

    system, *e.g.* a water slab (see Engin et al. J. Chem.
 Phys.
 B 2010).

+.. mdp:: pull-group1-pbc-reference-from-last-step-com

+   .. mdp-value:: no

+      Use the reference atom (:mdp:`pull-group1-pbcatom`) for the treatment of periodic boundary conditions.

+   .. mdp-value:: yes

+      Use the COM of the previous step as reference for the treatment of periodic boundary conditions.
+The reference is initialized using the reference atom (:mdp:`pull-group1-pbcatom`).
+This can be useful if there is a risk that the reference atom moves during the simulation.

 .. mdp:: pull-coord1-type

    .. mdp-value:: umbrella